ESPN8 The Ocho: Continuation

 Due to a lack of live sports programming during the COVID-19 pandemic, ESPN announced on March 22, 2020 that it would reprise the stunt earlier than scheduled on ESPN2.
 It did it on May 2, 2020, on ESPN, and then August 8, 2020, on ESPN2 as well as the Big Screen in Fortnite Party Royale.
 A collection of sports that were featured on ESPN8, as well as the ESPN8 broadcast on these said networks, were available on the ESPN app.

 From 2022 to 2024, the majority of "OCHO Day" programs were events broadcast live from two venues in Rock Hill, South Carolina – The Rock Hill Sports & Event Center and Manchester Meadows.
 Rock Hill is a suburb of Charlotte, North Carolina, where ESPN has production facilities for ESPNU and the SEC Network.
 In 2025, ESPN8 events moved to the Wide World of Sports Complex in Orlando, Florida.

 The event was held again on ESPN2 on August 3, 2023.
 For 2024, to celebrate "ocho years of The Ocho," the block expanded to four days, with the Savannah Bananas as the tent-pole; all three games of the team's Louisville, Kentucky series were telecast live in prime time, including the second game on ESPN's flagship channel, the first time the ESPN8 brand has expanded there.
 For 2025, the tent-pole of the event was the American Cornhole League world championships, with the various division championships being held in Rock Hill and aired throughout the event on ESPN, ESPN2 and ESPNU under the ESPN8 brand.
+The block will celebrate its tenth anniversary, styled as "ESPN8 The OCⱵ10," from August 6–9, 2026.
+In a press release announcing the anniversary celebration, network representatives stated that the event would be celebrating the block's success and evolution into a permanent part of the ESPN portfolio, with the introduction of 23 new events to the lineup.

 In December 2023, ESPN launched an ESPN8 free ad-supported streaming television (FAST) channel on ABC.com and the ABC app.
 In April 2024, the FAST channel launched in Canada under the name TSN The Ocho.
 In late 2024, with the ABC app's phaseout, ESPN8 moved to The Roku Channel; ESPN8 is also available as a free channel on DirecTV Stream.